This page explains the services and facilities we offer for disabled students and students with access requirements.

 As a member institution of the University of London, all current and future students at the Academy are also able to make use of the free services offered by the University of London Housing Services (ULHS) department.
 These include advice and guidance on private accommodation and house hunting, as well as a large database of available accommodation – both whole properties and individual rooms.

+You can contact ULHS on 020 7862 8880 (Monday-Saturday) or firstname.lastname@example.org.
 If you would like to discuss any access issues or disability-related arrangements, please contact the Disability Advisor.

 International Student House